 Certain types of the human papillomavirus (HPV) can cause cervical cancer and other cancers in both men and women.
 HPV is a commonly sexually-transmitted infection.
 Immunization can help protect against HPV viruses that cause these cancers.

-- Girls and boys should receive the vaccine (a series of three shots) at age 11 or 12, before they are exposed to the virus.
+- Girls and boys should receive the vaccine at age 11 or 12, before they are exposed to the virus.

-To make an appointment for HPV vaccine, call 970-879-1632 in Steamboat Springs or 970-824-8233 in Craig (same day appointments often are available).
-Costs vary.
-Please bring your Medicare, Medicaid, CHP+ (Child Health Plan Plus) or other insurance card to your appointment.
-If you do not have your insurance card, full payment will be required.
-Low cost routine HPV vaccine is available to individuals who don't have insurance.
+To make an appointment for HPV vaccine, call 970-879-1632 in Steamboat Springs or 970-824-8233 in Craig.
+Same day appointments often are available.
+Please bring your insurance card to your appointment.
+Low-cost immunizations are available if you don't have insurance.